Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is electrocuted.
 		// - "Electric Range"
 		// - "Electric Range Chance"
-		// "Electric Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is electrocuted.
+		// "Electric Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is electrocuted.
 		// - "Electric Chance"
 		// - "Electric Hit Mode"
 		// Requires "st_electric.smx" to be installed.